Casablanca, Morocco Port Guide

 - Visit the Hassan II Mosque, one of the largest mosques in the world.

-- Explore the Royal Palace and its beautiful gardens.
+- Explore the Royal Palace of Casablanca and its beautiful gardens.

 Typical Weather

-Casablanca enjoys a Mediterranean climate, characterized by mild, wet winters and warm, dry summers.
-The best time to visit is during the spring (April to June) and fall (September to October), while the summer months can be quite hot.
+Casablanca enjoys a Mediterranean climate with mild, wet winters and warm, dry summers.
+The best time to visit is from spring (March to May) and fall (September to November) when temperatures are comfortable.
+Summer can be quite hot, while winter is mild but may experience occasional rain.

 What to Pack